Multiple Occupancy Homes (HMO)

 - the management arrangements are satisfactory

-- Apply for a house in multiple occupation licence
+- Apply online for a house in multiple occupation licence

-- Application to renew a licence for a house in multiple occupation
+- Apply by post for a house in multiple occupation licence